 Project seeking participants for online exercise classes.

-Exercise is essential for well-being during COVID-19 pandemic.
-The Exercise & Healthy Aging research team at Oregon Research Institute is currently conducting a clinical study supported by the National Institutes of Health to investigate the effects of THREE different types of exercise, delivered online with Zoom, on health-related outcomes among older adults.
+Research shows that exercise is highly beneficial for improving health and overall well-being.
+While attending community-based exercise classes has been severely restricted by Covid-19, home-based exercise has become an increasingly important option for staying safe and healthy.
+Therefore, the Exercise & Healthy Aging research team at Oregon Research Institute (a non-profit research institute in Eugene, Oregon) is conducting a National Institutes of Health-funded study to evaluate the effects of THREE different types of exercise, delivered online at home via Zoom, on health-related outcomes among older adults.

-- Classes meet online (via Zoom): Tuesdays & Thursdays for 60 minutes each
+- Classes meet online (via Zoom): 2 times per week for 60 minutes each

 Participants will be randomly assigned to one of the three exercise programs for the entire 24-week class period: